AtomicSoom/deployment-pipeline/README.md

 ## Background

-This Git Action is developed to be reusable across all static npm Atomic projects.
-While it should be compatible with any static NPM project, it is primarily designed to compliment projects created based upon the [8thwall_template](https://github.com/AtomicSoom/8thwall_template) template.
+This Git Action is developed to be reusable across all static yarn Atomic projects.
+While it should be compatible with any static yarn project, it is primarily designed to compliment projects created based upon the [8thwall_template](https://github.com/AtomicSoom/8thwall_template) template.

-This Git Action will automatically build the npm project, deploy to S3, and will clear out the correct CloudFront distribution.
+This Git Action will automatically build the yarn project, deploy to S3, and will clear out the correct CloudFront distribution.
 Various configuration options, supplied in the `action.yml` file of the specific project repo can modify the behavior.

 ## Usage